bigomics/omicsplayground-doc/overview.rst

 Overview
 ================================================================================

-The Omics Playground platform offers a unique combination of features that distinguishes it from the other analytics platforms currently available.
+The Omics Playground is a user-friendly and interactive web-based platform for the analysis and visualization of transcriptomics and proteomics data.
-We believe that data preprocessing (primary analysis) and statistical testing (secondary analysis) are now well established, and the most challenging task is currently data interpretation (tertiary analysis) that often takes the longest time but where actual insights can be gained.
-Therefore the Omics Playground focuses strongly on tertiary analysis while providing good support for secondary analysis.
+Currently the platform handles gene expression microarray, RNA-seq and LC-MS/MS proteomics data, and supports two species, human and mouse.
+The Omics Playground has been in particular devised to also support single cell RNA-seq data, as well as traditional gene expression experiments.

 The overview of the platform is shown in the figure below.
 It consists of two main components.
 The first component addresses the data